Novatek: History

 It was announced in 2013 that Novatek would develop the Sabetta port on the Yamal Peninsula, in a joint project with the Russian government to allow LNG exports by sea.

 The final investment decision on Novatek's Arctic LNG 2 project on the Gyda Peninsula was made in March 2019.

 In September 2021, Yamal SPG Resurs of Novatek acquired the Arkticheskoye and Neytinskoye fields for $10.88 billion and $2.28 billion, respectively, for further geological study of subsurface resources, exploitation, and production.
 A notable aspect of the auction sale was the participation of Novatek structures only.

 Novatek has been ranked as being among the 13th-best of 92 oil, gas, and mining companies on indigenous rights in the Arctic.
 In 2021, Novatek was ranked no. 19 in the Arctic Environmental Responsibility Index (AERI) that covers 120 oil, gas, and mining companies involved in resource extraction north of the Arctic Circle.
 In 2022, the company's revenue amounted to 805 billion rubles.

 After the 24 February 2022 Russian invasion of Ukraine, on 3 March, the London Stock Exchange declared it would suspend trading in GDR securities for Russian firms, and so Novatek was affected.
 Later on 7 February 2023, Novatek cancelled its (suspended) listing on the LSE.

 Novatek exploitation of Arctic energy resources include the planned Arctic LNG 1, 2 and 3 liquefied natural gas plants which are being developed so that Novatek will become the main player in the Liquefied natural gas industry in Russia with plans to generate LNG capacity of 70 million tons per annum (MTPA) by 2030.
 The export of the Arctic LNG requires building Arc6 and Arc7 ice breaking LNG carriers.

 Novatek was in the news in March 2024 when the Moscow Times disclosed that many European suppliers for its LNG projects in the Gulf of Ob had traded with it, seemingly in contravention of EU sanctions imposed in the wake of the 2022 Russian invasion of Ukraine.
 The total value of goods supplied exceeded 500 million euros, and the investigation identified goods from Italy, France, Germany, the Netherlands, and Spain.

 In May 2024, Novatek launched the North Chaselskoye gas and condensate field in West Siberia, with an annual capacity of 3 billion cubic meters, aimed at supporting domestic needs and the upcoming Murmansk LNG project in northwestern Russia.
 This move, a response to EU and US sanctions, shifts the focus from Arctic operations to ice-free zones in the northwest, aligning with Gazprom's strategy to prioritize the domestic market amid geopolitical changes.

+In 2025, the LNG carrier Aleksey Kosygin was launched, and entered service the same year it has a gross tonnage of 81,000 gross registered tons.
+The ship was built by the Zvezda Shipbuilding Complex, the tanker is intended for year-round LNG transportation via the Northern Sea Route as part of Novatek's Arctic LNG 2 project.